 There are a lot of factors that go into sprinting.
 We like to focus on speed and it's a relationship to complete athletic development.
 It is important to understand that each of these drills is focused on a very specific element in sprinting mechanics.
 They are best used as an extension of the warmup to engage a higher rate of speed, or as a conditioning tool at the end of a workout.

 Hamstrings are important, I think that goes without saying.
 Just like butt kicks are used to warm up the hamstrings, we use running butt kicks to accelerate the relationship between the stride and the hamstring.

-Simulate the pedaling a bicycle motion during this drills.
-Arms are still at 90 degrees (we aren’t pretending to ride a bike).
-We are working on quick turnover, it is similar to the motion in running butt kicks.
+Simulate the pedaling a bicycle motion during these drills.
+Arms are still at 90 degrees (we aren't pretending to ride a bike).
+We are working on a quick turnover, it is similar to the motion in running butt kicks.
 This is good for 0-10 quickness days.

 You will feel a burst of speed once you drop your arms and regain their power.

 It's hard enough to accelerate from a standing still position, how about the push-up position?
 Well, you are actually put into a forward lean position immediately, after all, you are starting parallel to the ground.
 The challenge is getting your feet cycled around quick enough to maintain balance and continue that acceleration.
 This is great for 0-10 and position specific days.